azizkayumov/lctree/README.md

     // Checking connectivity:
     assert!(lctree.connected(c, f)); // connected

-    // Path aggregation:
-    // We find the node with max weight on the path between c to f,
-    // where a has the maximum weight of 9.0: let heaviest_node = lctree.path(c, f);
+    // Find the node with the maximum weight on the path from c to f: let heaviest_node = lctree.path(c, f);
     assert_eq!(heaviest_node.idx, a);
     assert_eq!(heaviest_node.weight, 9.0);

-    // We cut node e from its parent a: lctree.cut(e, a);
+    // Cut the edge between e and a: lctree.cut(e, a);

     // The forest should now look like this: